What vitamins do horses need in their daily diet?

 In addition, this vitamin is also abundant in the grass and cured hays.
 Hay less than a year old contains around 2000 IU/kg, hay over a year old but under two years will contain around 800 IU/kg.
 Hay over two years old will contain around 400 IU/kg.

-According to NRC (2007) figures a 500 kg horse will require 3300 IU of vitamin D per day.
 An adult 500 kg horse eating 10 kg of less than one-year-old hay per day would be exposed to 20,000 IU.

-Requirements for young horses are greater but the amounts in grass, hay or haylage are still so great as to mean that supplementation is not something to worry over.
+Requirements for young horses are greater, but the amounts in grass, hay or haylage are still so great as to mean that supplementation is not something to worry over.
 Only horses stabled out of direct sunlight and not on a forage-based diet or being fed feedstuffs or forage which is not green will need supplementation.

 Again, we add vitamin D to the Laminae Plus horse feed balancer due to many horses and ponies prone to laminitis being stabled and being fed feedstuffs which are not green.